-The dual class structure of our common stock may limit your ability to influence corporate matters and may limit your visibility with respect to certain transactions
+The dual class structure of our common stock may limit your ability to influence corporate matters and may limit your visibility with respect to certain transactions.

 The dual class structure of our common stock may limit your ability to influence corporate matters.
 Holders of our common stock are entitled to one vote per share, while holders of our non-voting common stock are not entitled to any votes.
-Nonetheless, each share of our non-voting common stock may be converted at any time into one share of our common stock at the option of its holder by providing written notice to us, subject to the limitations provided for in our restated certificate of incorporation to become effective upon the completion of this offering.
-Consequently, if holders of our non-voting common stock following this offering exercise their option to make this conversion, this will have the effect of increasing the relative voting power of those prior holders of our non-voting common stock, and correspondingly decreasing the voting power of the holders of our common stock, which may limit your ability to influence corporate matters.
-For example, immediately following this offering, the common stock will have 100% of the voting power, but if the holders of non-voting common stock were to convert all of their shares into common stock, the prior common stock would have 73.8% of the voting power, and the former non-voting common stock would represent 26.2% of the voting power.
-Additionally, stockholders who hold, in the aggregate, more than 10% of our common stock and non-voting common stock, but 10% or less of our common stock, and are not otherwise an insider of the company, may not be required to report changes in their ownership due to transactions in our non-voting common stock pursuant to Section 16(a) of the Securities Exchange Act of 1934, as amended, or the Exchange Act, and may not be subject to the short-swing profit provisions of Section 16(b) of the Exchange Act.
+Nonetheless, each share of our non-voting common stock may be converted at any time into one share of our common stock at the option of its holder by providing written notice to us, subject to the limitations provided for in our restated certificate of incorporation.
+Consequently, if holders of our non-voting common stock, and correspondingly decreasing the voting power of the holders of our common stock, which may limit your ability to influence corporate matters.
+For example, at November 30, 2020, the common stock will have 100% of the voting power, but if the holders of non-voting common stock would represent 25.4% of the voting power.
+Additionally, stockholders who hold, in the aggregate, more than 10% of our common stock and non-voting common stock, but 10% or less of our common stock, and are not otherwise an insider of the company, may not be required to report changes in their ownership due to transactions in our non-voting common stock pursuant to Section 16(a) of the Exchange Act of 1934, as amended, or the Exchange Act, and may not be subject to the short-swing profit provisions of Section 16(b) of the Exchange Act.